-This paper contributes to the growing empirical literature on the risk taking channel of monetary policy.
-In particular, this is the first paper that investigates the evidence of this channel in the case of consumer loans.
-We also compare our results with the evidence found for the case of commercial loans in López et al. (2011) and we conclude that the response of commercial loans to monetary policy rates is stronger than in the case of consumer loans.
+This paper contributes to the growing empirical literature on the risk taking channel of monetary policy, and is the first paper that investigates the evidence of this channel in the case of consumer loans.
+We also compared our results with 294 The Risk-taking Channel in Colombia Revisited pp. 274-295

-We use the Superfinanciera 347 form, a dataset that contains information on commercial and consumer loans since 2002, and information on the difference between the policy interest rate and the natural rate of interest as a measure of the stance of monetary policy.
-Controlling for bank, loan, borrower and macroeconomic characteristics, we find evidence that, prior to origination, lower short-term interest rates induce banks to soften their lending standards and grant more loans to borrowers with recent bad credit history or no credit history.
-We also analyze an indicator that measures the ratio of the amount of loans granted to risky borrowers to the amount granted to safe borrowers and find that when interest rates are low for a long period of time the indicator increases.
-More importantly, we find that, in these circumstances banks grant loans with a higher hazard rate (default probability).
+We use the Superfinanciera 341 form, a dataset that contains information on commercial and consumer loans since 2002, and information on the difference between the policy interest rate and the natural interest rate as a measure of monetary policy stance.

+By controlling for bank, loan, borrower and macroeconomic characteristics, we found evidence that, prior to origination, lower short-term interest rates induce banks to soften their lending standards and grant more loans to borrowers with recent bad credit history or no credit history.
+We also analyzed an indicator that measures the ratio of the amount of loans granted to risky borrowers to the amount granted to safe borrowers and find that when interest rates are low for a long period of time the indicator increases.
+More importantly, we found that, in these circumstances banks grant loans with a higher hazard rate (default probability).